acaengine/docs/integrations/location-services/locating-users-on-a-network.md

 The Windows domain controller is used to authenticate users as they log onto a device.
 This would typically a laptop, desktop computer or thin client.

-By auditing credential validation events [https://technet.microsoft.com/en-us/library/cc787567\(v=ws.10\).aspx](https://technet.microsoft.com/en-us/library/cc787567%28v=ws.10%29.aspx) it is possible to query these logs to inform ACAEngine of the user account and the corresponding IP address associated with the event.
+By auditing credential validation events [https://technet.microsoft.com/en-us/library/cc787567\(v=ws.10\).aspx](https://technet.microsoft.com/en-us/library/cc787567%28v=ws.10%29.aspx) it is possible to query these logs to inform Engine of the user account and the corresponding IP address associated with the event.

 [https://technet.microsoft.com/en-us/library/dd772679%28v=ws.10%29.aspx](https://technet.microsoft.com/en-us/library/dd772679%28v=ws.10%29.aspx)